 There can be a lot of questions that arise when you are trying, but struggling, to achieve pregnancy.
 You may be thinking -- Is something wrong with me, or my partner?
 Am I getting too old?
 Maybe we’ve not been trying long enough.
 Could it be my diet?
 Perhaps I should try to relax more?

 Sound familiar?
-These types of questions are precisely why you may want to book an appointment with one of our Houston fertility specialists.
+These types of questions are precisely why you may want to book an appointment to chat with a fertility specialist at the Center of Reproductive Medicine.

 When is the Right Time for a Fertility Specialist?